What Is a Payment Run? | Definition, Scheduling, and AP Controls | Nexus APSkip to content

 Why It Matters

-Payment run timing and frequency directly impact cash flow, vendor relationships, and discount capture.
-Too infrequent and you miss discounts; too frequent and you reduce cash position unnecessarily.
+Payment run timing and frequency directly impact cash flow, vendor relationships, early-payment discount capture, and fraud risk.
+Too infrequent and you miss terms or delay vendors; too frequent and you weaken cash control and create unnecessary work for AP and treasury.

 Examples